Toggle Home

 Where are we up to?

 A steering group and a series of working groups have been set up, collaborating with a planning consultant, to make progress with the neighbourhood plan.
-We are using the survey results to see what our community has said it values about the town as it is and what it needs when planning for the future.
-There will be further consultation as the plan progresses – working towards formal consultation on a draft plan at the end of 2025.
+We are using the survey results to see what our community has said it values about the town as it is now, and what it needs when planning for the future.
+There will be further consultation as the plan progresses – working towards formal consultation on a draft plan in the Spring of 2026.

 We will use this web site, including the News pages, and social media to keep you informed. .